 4. Students at the undergraduate level can be placed on program probation a maximum of two consecutive terms or a total of three nonconsecutive terms.
 Students who exceed these limits are dismissed.

 For all Graduate level coursework in the program (All MBAXXX courses)

 In addition to the general academic regulations, all full-time and part-time students must meet the academic regulations listed below:

-- Any student who fails to achieve a minimum semester/summer or cumulative 3.0 G.P.A. and/or who has earned more than two grades below “C” at the completion of the term (summer/semester), will be placed on academic probation.
-Students can be on probation for one term during their graduate portion of the program.
+- Any student who fails to achieve a minimum semester/summer or cumulative graduate 3.0 G.P.A. and/or who has earned more than two grades below “C” at the completion of the term (Spring, Summer, Fall), will be placed on academic probation.
+Students can be on probation for one term (Spring, Summer, Fall).
 Probation is for one full-time term.
-Dismissal occurs if, within the one term probation period, program requirements are not met (GPA 3.0, and no more than two courses below a grade of “B”)
+Dismissal occurs if, within the one term probation period, program requirements are not met (graduate GPA 3.0, and no more than two courses below a grade of “B”).

 Incoming freshman may apply for this program as with the following admissions standards:

 2. A high school average of at least 85 percent